 There are significant potential disadvantages to striking off:

-- Shareholders may miss the opportunity to take advantage of Entrepreneurs Relief and thereby legitimately make significant tax savings.
-You should speak to you tax adviser to see if you qualify.
-In many cases these savings can far outweigh the cost of an MVL
+- Shareholders may miss the opportunity to take advantage of Entrepreneurs’ Relief and thereby legitimately make significant tax savings.
+You should speak to your tax adviser to see if you qualify.
+In many cases, these savings can far outweigh the cost of a Members Voluntary Liquidation.

 - The liability of every director, managing officer and member of the company continues and may be enforced.